AlvaroSanzRodrigo/SuperScrollView/README.md

 # SuperScrollView

-This package add the SuperScrollView, an scroll view that provides `scroll offset`, `scroll content size` and if its currently scrolling, it also brings ScrollProxy in case you need it.
+This package add the SuperScrollView, an scroll view that provides `scrollOffset`, `scrollSize` and `isScrolling`, it also brings `ScrollViewProxy` in case you need it.

 ## Requirements